mshr-h/onnx/docs/Operators.md

   Grouped Query Attention (GQA):
   When `enable_gqa=1`, supports GQA where `q_num_heads` is a multiple of `kv_num_heads`.
   K/V heads are broadcast to match query heads count.

+  Note: The default function body uses a Loop for element-wise modifier application, which is intended as a fallback.
+Optimized backends should recognize this pattern and apply fused kernel implementations.

 #### Version